Wasserstein-2 Generative Networks: An End-to-end Non-Minimax Algorithm

 By combining Theorem \ref{thm-main2} with Theorem \ref{thm-main}, we conclude that solutions $\psi^{\dagger},\overline{\psi^{\ddagger}}$ of \eqref{our-algorithmn-general} push $\mathbb{P}$ and $\mathbb{Q}$ to be $O(\epsilon_{\mathcal{X}}+\epsilon_{\mathcal{Y}})$-close to $\mathbb{Q}$ and $\mathbb{P}$ respectively.
 In practice, it is reasonable to use input-convex neural networks as classes of functions $\Psi_{\mathcal{X}}, \overline{\Psi_{\mathcal{Y}}}$.
 Fully-connected ICNNs satisfy universal approximation property \cite{chen2018optimal}.

-In Appendix \ref{sec-theory-latent}, we prove that our method can be applied to the latent space scenario (Figure \ref{fig:latent-ot}).
+In Appendix \ref{sec-theory-latent}, we prove that our method can be applied to the latent space scenario.
 Theorem \ref{thm-latent} states that the distance between the target and generated (latent space generative map combined with the decoder) distributions can upper bounded by the quality of the latent fit and the reconstruction loss of the auto-encoder.
 In Appendix \ref{sec-non-smooth}, we prove Theorem \ref{thm-de-smoothing}, which demonstrates how our method can be applied to non-continuous distributions $\mathbb{P}$ and $\mathbb{Q}$.